Tudor Vaughan: Career

-Vaughan died at Stockholm while still in office.
+He died at Stockholm while still in office.
 After a funeral service at St Peter and St Sigfrid's Church in Stockholm, his coffin was conveyed to England aboard the Swedish destroyer Ehrensköld.
-On arrival in England on 6 May 1929, Vaughan was buried at the Church in the Wood, Hollington, East Sussex.
+On arrival in England on 6 May 1929, his body was buried at the Church in the Wood, Hollington, East Sussex.

-In 1912 Tudor Vaugan's father Henry Vaughan and his sons and daughters added the name St Andrew to their surname, so that John Charles Tudor Vaughan became formally John Charles Tudor St Andrew-Vaughan.
-However, he continued to be known as Tudor Vaughan and official notices referred to him as John Charles Tudor Vaughan.
+No record of him marrying or having children is known, and his executor was his half-brother.

 Honours

-Tudor Vaughan was appointed MVO in 1908 and CMG in the New Year Honours of 1918.
+He was appointed MVO in 1908 and CMG in the New Year Honours of 1918.
 He was knighted KCMG in the 1925 Birthday Honours.
 The Danish government made him a Commander of the Order of the Dannebrog.